 More taxes and fees especially if you’re renting out the property for more than two weeks a year.
 You can expect to pay local, state, and property taxes.
 Throw in a business license fee, sales, and hotel taxes, and booking fees for website marketing.

-Upkeep/maintenance can be time-consuming – included are regular repairs and maintenance – housekeeping, restocking supplies, hospitality responsibilities for guests, travel costs if the vacation home is in a different city, state, or even in another country.
+Upkeep/maintenance can be time-consuming – included are regular repairs and maintenance – housekeeping, restocking supplies, hospitality responsibilities for guests, and travel costs if the vacation home is in a different city, state, or even in another country.

 A captivating 943-square-foot Country style home is a terrific choice as a primary residence or a vacation home.
 The two-story home features an attractive portico, open floor plan with ceilings, three bedrooms, and two bathrooms.
 (Plan #126-1856)